 Objectives: To explore associations between measures of lower limb muscle force, velocity and power from jumping mechanography(JM) and simple physical capability(PC) testing, and falls in community dwelling older adults.

 Methods: Participants performed a two-leg countermovement jump on a ground reaction force platform.
-Jump force, power, velocity and Esslinger Fitness Index(EFI) were calculated.
+Jump force, power and velocity were calculated.
 PC tests were 6m timed-up-and-go(TUG)(sec), grip strength(kg), gait speed(m/s) and chair rise time(secs).
-Falls in the last year were recorded 2-3 years later, and logistic regression analysis used to determine whether JM and PC measures were associated with falls.
+Two-three years after JM and PC testing, self-reported falls in the previous year were recorded, and logistic regression analysis used to determine whether JM and PC measures were associated with falls.

 Results: Fall and PC data were available for 258 (169 JM) participants.
 Mean(SD) age at baseline was 75(2.5) years, 50%(n=129) were women and 27%(n=70) had fallen.
-As power, EFI and velocity increased, the odds of being a faller decreased ((odds ratio(OR) =0.91, 95% confidence interval(CI) 0.85,0.98), (OR=0.98, 95% CI 0.95, 1.00) and (OR=0.20, 95% CI 0.05 0.72) respectively).
+As power and velocity increased, the odds of being a faller decreased ((odds ratio(OR) =0.91, 95% confidence interval(CI) 0.85,0.98) and (OR=0.20, 95% CI 0.05 0.72) respectively).
 Whilst grip strength and TUG were associated with falling; relationships were attenuated after adjustment.

 Conclusions: Jumping mechanography-measured muscle power and velocity were associated with lower risk of falls.
-In this relatively healthy cohort of older adults JM appears to be more sensitive measure of muscle deficits than standard PC measures.
+In this relatively healthy cohort of older adults JM appears to be more sensitive measure of muscle deficits and falls risk than standard PC measures.

 Keywords: ageing; muscle; epidemiology; falls; physical capability; jump